GarlicCookie/PNG-SD-Info-Viewer/README.md

  - List view, or image preview view
  - Resizable window
  - Image fit-to-box, or full-size views, with image panning
+ - Easy copying to clipboard of text parameters, or the image itself
  - Quick "tagging" to help cull favorite images.
 Tags are stored in memory only, and do NOT affect the files.
  - Quick "copy to folder" function to save all your favorites to a new folder
  - Scrollwheel use to move quickly between images